beneath-hq/beneath/clients/java/CONTRIBUTING.md

 ### Publishing to Maven Central

-1. Increment the version number in `build.gradle`
+- Increment the version number in `build.gradle` and `Config.java`
-2. Set all the `gradle.properties` variables referenced in `build.gradle`.
+- Set all the `gradle.properties` variables referenced in `build.gradle`.
 Follow this guide to get help: https://madhead.me/posts/no-bullshit-maven-publish/
-3. Run `./gradlew publish`
+- Run `./gradlew publish`
+- Update the config of recommended and deprecated versions in `services/data/clientversion/clientversion.go`